The Big Picture of Stars

 the protostar shrinks enough so that internal pressure and temperatures rises

-high enough, the core will spontaneously ignite the process of nuclear fusion
+high enough (about 7 million K), the core will spontaneously ignite the process of nuclear fusion

 of 4 hydrogens --> 1 helium + the release of energy.
 The object is officially

-a star.
-3) When the core supply of hydrogen is converted into helium, the star
+3) When all of the core supply of hydrogen is converted into helium, the star

 proceeds to its death.
 Low mass stars will "puff out" exterior gases